n02723913/ELSpring2017/misc/Readme.md

-## A directory for misellaneous stuff.
+## A random directory for misellaneous stuff.
 Nothing really relevant should be here!
+# put memes here